archivisio/c4-modelizer-sdk/README.md

 ### SystemBlock, ContainerBlock, ComponentBlock, CodeBlock

-Interfaces étendant BaseBlock avec des propriétés spécifiques à chaque niveau.
+Interfaces extending BaseBlock with specific properties for each level.

 ### FlatC4Model